Here is a list of answers to the most frequently asked questions concerning duvets and pillows.

 What product lifespan can I expect from my pillow/duvet?

 You should have your duvet cleaned (or replaced if need be) at least every three to five years.
 Pillows should be replaced every 3 years because the feathers quickly lose their supportive spring.
 Duvets and pillows are exposed to heavy wear and tear night after night.
 The human body loses around half a litre of moisture during the night, which is absorbed into the bedding and then released into the air outside the duvet.
-Down duvets and feather pillows that have reached the end of their useful life can be recycled back into nature by the manufacturer.
+Down duvets and feather pillows that have reached the end of their useful life can be recycled back into nature by the manufacturer or the following aid organisations.

 My duvet/pillow is losing down/feathers.
 Why?